Do you forget stuff in few weeks even if you study it diligently?

 I’ve adopted spaced repetition to improve my pronunciation of English words.

-I’ve also adopted spaced repetition for shifting more than 5,000 words from my passive to active vocabulary.
+I’ve also adopted spaced repetition for shifting more than 8,000 words from my passive to active vocabulary.
 This has been a far tougher exercise than learning pronunciation.
-You can find details on this exercise here:

 I tested spaced repetition with my book-reading.
 When I read a book, usually non-fiction, I highlight the stuff I like, and go through the highlighted part and the key messages of the book within a day or two of finishing it.
 This helps me retain the stuff better.
 However, when I finished Switch: How to Change Things When Change Is Hard, I didn’t review it at all.
 And when I picked up the book again after nearly two months, I had to re-read large portions of it to refresh the content.
 In contrast, it takes much less time to recall content of the books which I reviewed within a day or two after finishing them.